Technology Commercialization Statistics

 Startup Companies

-Since the formation of Technology Commercialization’s Venture Center in 2006, the University has spun out more than 230 startup companies based on inventions from University faculty and staff.
-These companies have had a survival rate of over 75 percent and have located in Minnesota more than 70 percent of the time.
-Ten UMN startups have been acquired or gone public in the past five years, and overall UMN startups have attracted more than $1.8 billion in investment capital, IPOs, and acquisitions.
+Ten UMN startups have been acquired or gone public in the past decade, and overall UMN startups have attracted more than $1.8 billion in investment capital, IPOs, and acquisitions, according to a 2022 survey.
 See a video about the University’s 200th startup milestone.

 The University is: